The tour will take you to Herculaneum, at the foot of Mount Vesuvius, in the comfort and safety of a modern 8 seater Mercedes minibus.

 > Vesuvio Euro 10,00

-Please note that EEC passport holders- under 18 and over 65 years of age are entitled to free entrance on production of ID.
+Please note that EEC passport holders- under 18 years of age are entitled to free entrance on production of ID.